 If you are reading this and you have been sitting on a website, a service page, a small product, a pitch, a thing you keep almost building, here is the part where the post turns and looks at you.

 The cost of doing it has collapsed.
 AI did not make you a marketer or a designer.
 It made the gap between "I want a real thing" and "I have a real thing live on the internet" smaller than it has ever been.
 You will still have to know what you are selling.
 You will still have to know who it is for.
-You will still have to talk to actual humans.
-But the artifact, the website, the pitch deck, the explainer video, the funnel, that is a Saturday now.
+You will still have to talk to real humans.
+But the thing.
+The website.
+The pitch deck.
+The explainer video.
+The funnel.
+That is a Saturday now.

-Offek's landing page is up.
+Offek's page is up.
 He has sales calls tomorrow.
-I am writing this on the same day he sent me the link, because the lesson does not get more recent than that.
+I am writing this on the same day he sent me the link.
+The lesson does not get more recent than that.

 If you have been waiting, the only thing left to wait for is yourself.